edyantlabs/edyant/docs/benchmark_ethics.md

 - `.json` list of prompt objects or an object with an `examples` list.
 - `.jsonl` one prompt object per line.
 - `.csv` with `prompt` plus optional fields.

-Recommended placement:
-- Small, curated datasets can live under `src/edyant/benchmark/suites/ethics/` (for example, a `datasets/` subfolder).
-- Large or sensitive datasets should live outside the package and be loaded by path at runtime.
+- Datasets should live outside the package and be loaded by path at runtime.

 Required fields:
 - `prompt`: the input string sent to the model.